Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### Signing

 Each Transaction has to be signed before it can be transfmitted, making a bit more cumbersome to place a bet.
+There will probably be stand-alone applications where you only have to enter your private key once and the signing is done by the application itself.
+You may contact us to signal demand, if you want access to such an application.

 ### No transaction reversal